-EIT Candidate Teachers Boosted By Blake Inspire Experience
+EIT Candidate Teachers boosted by Blake Inspire experience

 Three Candidate Teachers from EIT are excited about the possibilities in environmental education after an intense week of learning and leadership development at the renowned Blake Inspire for Teachers programme.

-Talia Hōhua (Tuhoe), Te Kaiirirangi Harmer-Te Ropiha (Ngāti Kahungunu) and Mia van Dulm, who are in the third year of their Bachelor of Education (Primary) degree at EIT, decided to apply for the programme, and when accepted, became the first Candidate-Teachers to attend the week-long course.
-The programme is normally attended by qualified teachers.
+Talia Hōhua (Tuhoe), Te Kaiirirangi Harmer-Te Ropiha (Ngāti Kahungunu) and Mia van Dulm, who are in the third year of their Bachelor of Teaching (Primary) degree at EIT, became the first Candidate Teachers to attend the week-long course.
+The programme is normally attended by only qualified teachers.

 Blake Inspire for Teachers, delivered by the Blake Trust, is a five-day environmental education and leadership development programme in Auckland, which the EIT students completed last month.
 The programme, funded by the Ministry of Education, brings together teachers who are keen to develop a deeper understanding of environmental issues and how to apply environmental education across all subjects.
-The Blake Trust gets its name from legendary New Zealand environmentalist and America’s Cup champion, Peter Blake.
+The Blake Trust gets its name from legendary New Zealand environmentalist and sailor, the late Sir Peter Blake.

+Professor Natalie Waran, EIT’s Executive Dean, Faculty of Education, Humanities and Health Science and Professor (One Welfare), says that EIT is consciously developing their learners’ skills and confidence to deliver education in an outdoor context.

+“EIT’s education programmes are distinctive in nature, and this is shown in the development of our Ōtātara Outdoor Learning Centre and how this has been embedded in the curriculum delivery.
+EIT is committed to growing great leaders with a strong understanding of their personal and collective responsibilities for ensuring a sustainable future.“

+“The Blake Trust recognised that our Candidate Teachers were well equipped to take advantage of the opportunity to learn more and to become part of a national community of environmental educators,” Professor Waran said.

-The delegates are teamed with world-leading scientists, environmental leaders and experts in their fields to learn about environmental issues like climate change, freshwater quality, biodiversity and ocean health.
+The delegates on the Blake Inspire programme were teamed with world-leading scientists, environmental leaders and experts in their fields to learn about environmental issues like climate change, freshwater quality, biodiversity and ocean health.

 For Talia, environmental issues and climate change have always been an interest and have, at times, fired her up.